top of page

 Sharlene Bamboat

-Never One Thing Alone, co-curated by Liz Ikiriko and Jaclyn Quaresma, considers intricate networks of solidarity and connection, movements of resistance, and collective action alongside the work of aka TAWLA, Dana Qaddah, Joyce Joumaa, and Sharlene Bamboat.
-Never One Thing Alone charts the artists' intersecting networks, which serve to strengthen one another, sometimes across borders.
-Finding solidarity even in the most difficult circumstances, these artists—from Cairo, Beirut, Khartoum, Vancouver, Montreal, and Toronto—are forging their own shadow paths through and against systems of colonial and capitalist extraction.
+Never One Thing Alone, co-curated by Liz Ikiriko and Jaclyn Quaresma, considers intricate networks of solidarity and connection, movements of resistance, and collective action alongside the work of aka TAWLA, Dana Qaddah, Joyce Joumaa, Roï Saade and Sharlene Bamboat.
+Never One Thing Alone charts the artists’ intersecting networks, which serve to strengthen one another, sometimes across borders.
+Finding solidarity even in the most difficult circumstances, these artists—from Cairo, Beirut, Khartoum, Vancouver, Montreal, and Toronto—forge their own shadow paths through occupied territories and against systems of colonial and capitalist extraction.
+Never One Thing Alone looks to collectives, counter-schools, and alternative models of survival to identify the varied forms of labour that move us towards radical transformation.
+The invited artists utilize immersive and experimental film, photobook archives and publishing to create common ground and space for rest for the long road ahead.

 Artist Bios